Complex dynamics in adaptive phase oscillator networks: Analysis

 To keep the analysis manageable, we consider only $\alpha=-\pi/10$.
 The resulting stability diagram is shown in Fig.~\ref{fig:stabbeta0_5pi_alpham0_1pi}(b).
 Even though this is just a small deviation, the bifurcation landscape differs drastically from the case where $\alpha=0$.
-As was the case for $\alpha=\beta=0$ (Fig.~\ref{fig:2Dstab}), the stability diagram is symmetric regarding $\omega\mapsto - \omega$.
-More precisely, this symmetry also swaps oscillator indices,

-and preserves equilibria, their stabilities, as well as all bifurcations since we are merely renaming the oscillators.
-Moreover, equilibria, and the SN and cusp bifurcations are symmetric about $a\mapsto - a$ (see Appendix~\ref{app:symm} for an explanation), i.e.,
+As was the case for $\alpha=\beta=0$ (Fig.~\ref{fig:2Dstab}), the stability diagram is symmetric regarding $\omega\mapsto - \omega$ (preserving equilibria and their stabilities and bifurcations, see \eqref{eq:swapnames}).
+Moreover, equilibria, and the SN and cusp bifurcations are symmetric about $a\mapsto - a$ (preserving, equilibria, and the SN and cusp bifurcations, see \eqref{eq:minusaphiinvshift}).
+See Appendix~\ref{app:symm} for further details and explanations.